na0135/test-your-meowmory/README.md

 In order to solve this, I traced the code backwards starting from playSequence to find out what was causing this, and by examining the code more closely I realized that playSequence() also calls setTimeout, which is what I believe caused my timer to start going off at the same time.
 First I pseudocoded and sketched out my plan out because planning code before writing it out really helps me figure out where the potential problems could be.
 After experimenting with different solutions, I thought of a solution that would not change the order of execution of the setTimeout and setInterval calls, but instead work with it.
 I decided to have a variable that tracks "actual" time, which is hidden from the user and starts as soon as the game starts.
 After the actual time equals the delay time of holding the button and playing the sound, I start the player’s timer and decrement one second for the player every other call to elapseTime.
 This addresses the setInterval timer starting before playSequence finished its playback and “allows” the buttons to play before the player’s timer is displayed.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)
+Questions I still have about web development

 After reading about web-safe fonts, I was wondering whether this game itself would work well on another device like a phone, or another web browser.
 Because there are so many different browsers and devices that people want to view webpages on, how can web developers create and design web pages that are accessible and user friendly to as many people as possible?